 A: Councillors realised the closure of the common land at New Road to vehicles could put pressure on parking elsewhere in Kendal.

-Following representations from users of New Road, Kendal BID and others, a package of parking options was approved for existing council car parks to help alleviate these pressures, which are:
+Following representations from users of New Road, Kendal BID and others, a package of parking options was approved for existing car parks we manage to help alleviate these pressures, which are:

 - Sunday tariffs on all levels at South Lakeland House car park adjusted to 20p per hour, up to a maximum of £1 for over 4 hour hours